richard-scryber/scryber.core/docs/index.rst

 Low code, zero code development
 -------------------------------

-Scryber is based around xml templates - just like XHTML.
+Scryber is based around templates - just like XHTML.
 It can be transformed, it can be added to, and it can be dynamic built.
 By design we minimise errors, reduce effort and allow reuse.

 Minimal learning curve